metarex-media/www-metarex-media/content/blog/2023-05-04-mpts-preview/index.md

 <!-- markdownlint-disable MD025 -->
 # MetaRex at the Media Production Show 2023

 The **Media Production and Technology Show** takes place on the 10th & 11th of May, at [Olympia](https://goo.gl/maps/eLfifzhXA63WTkYE6) in London.
-We're thrilled to be one of the exhibitors at booth **H.24** in this year's event where we'll launch the [Metarex Project](/) officially.
+We're thrilled to be one of the exhibitors at booth **H.24** in this year's event where we'll launch the [MetaRex Project](/) officially.
 {{< /fo >}}

 {{< fo t = "block"
+    id   = "block2"
+>}}
 This leading industry event will bring together experts and innovators in production and media technology for two days.
 There is an impressive line-up of exhibitors and speakers, including our Executive Director Bruce Devlin.
-He will be hosting a discussion on Metarex with an [inspiring panel](https://www.mediaproductionshow.com/2023-seminar-programme/metarex-s-fedex-metadata-simplifies-workflows), including representatives from Garden Studios, Eluvio, Anna Valley and Mo-Sys Engineering, starting at 16:00 – 16:30 on the 11th of May.
+He will be hosting a discussion on MetaRex with an [inspiring panel](https://www.mediaproductionshow.com/2023-seminar-programme/metarex-s-fedex-metadata-simplifies-workflows), including representatives from Garden Studios, Eluvio, Anna Valley and Mo-Sys Engineering, starting at 16:00 – 16:30 on the 11th of May.